Reduce your stress at your next doctor appointment with the following tips!

 When you first start a new medication, listen carefully to your body within the first 24-48 hours, to see if the medication has caused any undesirable symptoms.
 The dose of your medication may need to be adjusted.
 Always weigh the benefits versus the risks of all medications.
 Always ask when you can expect to discontinue the medication, and what are the long-term side effects.
 Ask your doctor what conditions are required to discontinue any medication.

-Before allowing the doctor to put you on blood pressure medication or cholesterol medication, ask if you can try diet, exercise, meditation (See The Benefits of Meditation or Centered Prayer and Body Window practices first.
+Before allowing the doctor to put you on blood pressure medication or cholesterol medication, ask if you can try diet, exercise, meditation and Body Window practices first.
 (Since the Body Window is my invention, prepare to explain what you mean, if you use this term!)
 Usually they are very willing to do this.
 If not, walk away and find another doctor.

 Ask for health education, or sources where you can find more information on what consists of a healthy diet and how to start exercising.
 Read the rest of this website and learn what your Body Window is saying to you about your health.
 There are so many websites that offer health information.
 A good physician’s office should have references available for you.
 A better physician’s office will have someone to do this counseling with you.